PixelG-t/wodskin/HOWTO.md

 ---

-## Section 2.2: Resize to In-Game Size
+## Section 2.2: Resize to In Game Size

 This step prepares the **final full health orb** for in-game use.

 ### Steps
 1. Upload your **full health orb (100%)**.
-2. Resize the image to **200×200 pixels**, which is the required in-game size.
+2. Resize the image to **200×200 pixels**, which is the required in game size.
 3. Ensure the image remains centered and properly aligned.
 4. Click **Save** to finalize.